 Successful SEO is about getting found by your target audience when they are searching for keywords related to your product or industry.
 However, that can only happen when your pages get crawled and are indexed on a regular basis.

 No wonder the search engine giant is penalizing mobile sites that are slow.
 So the more you focus on having a lighter, speedier website, the better results you will see from your SEO efforts.

 Remember, page speed is important not because Google thinks fast pages are cool.
 No, page speed matters to the search engines because it helps give users a better experience.

 And a better experience is what we are all really looking for, right?
 Exactly.
-So if you need help improving your site in a cost effective way, consider using these cheap SEO tactics we just shared.
+So if you need help improving your site in a cost-effective way, consider using these cheap SEO tactics we just shared.
 Remember, even with these tactics, you’ll still need to continuously update and maintain your website in order for your SEO to be in good standing with search engines.
-If doing so is too much of a time commitment, take a few minutes to fill out this contact form, and we discuss some SEO services that will benefit you and save you time.
+If doing so is too much of a time commitment, contact us to discuss some of our SEO services that will benefit you and save you time.